GameDevHQ-Official/Monster-Management/README.md

-# Monster Management
+# Monster Trainer Management

 ## Objective

-Develop a program to manage a team of monsters.
-Use arrays to store monster names and their corresponding attributes.
+Develop a program to manage a team of monsters using static arrays.
+Use a 2D array to store monster attributes and a 1D array to store monster names.
 Implement functionality to display the highest and lowest values for each attribute.
 Use loops to perform these operations efficiently.

 ## Requirements

 ### Data Storage

-The program should use arrays to store:
+The program should use:
-- Monster names
+- A 1D array to store monster names
-- Corresponding attributes:
+- A 2D array to store corresponding attributes:
   - Speed
   - Attack Power
   - HP Level